sc-ventures/cloudbreak-documentation/docs/external-ldap.md

 ## Configuring LDAP

-Before [creating a data lake](create-data-lake.md), you must register an existing authentication source:
+You can register an existing LDAP with Cloudbreak and use it for one or more clusters.

 <div class="danger">
     <p class="first admonition-title">Important</p>